+Expected Outcome: Activities under this topic will support the objectives of the Mission Soil and contribute to meeting the targets of the EU Soil Strategy for 2030 and the implementation of the Soil Monitoring and Resilience Directive.
+Furthermore, these activities should advance improvement of soil management and environmental performance outlined in the Vision for Agriculture and Food and the Common Agricultural Policy.

-Expected Outcome: Project results are expected to contribute to all the following expected outcomes:
+Project results are expected to contribute to all the following expected outcomes:

-enhanced reliability and accessibility of soil health data by/for laboratories, land managers, advisors and policymakers;
+enhanced reliability and accessibility of soil health data by and for laboratories, land managers, advisors and policymakers;

-improved understanding by practitioners of the conditions, limitations and uncertainties of soil data and use of Mission Soil (among others) outputs and tools (datasets, indicators, methodologies, pedo-transfer functions…);
+improved understanding by land managers, other relevant practitioners and policymakers of the conditions, limitations and uncertainties of soil data and outputs and tools (e.g. datasets, indicators, descriptors, methodologies, pedo-transfer functions) developed by Mission Soil projects and initiatives (among others);

-increased collaboration and interaction among stakeholders around soil heath data issues;
+increased collaboration and interaction among stakeholders, including end-users, around soil heath data issues;

-support to the development of standards and norms as well as national and international guidelines of soil sampling and monitoring to ensure compliance and promote best practices.
+support the development of standards, norms and reference frameworks as well as national and international guidelines of soil sampling and monitoring and promote best practices.

+Scope: Soil health assessments will be key in the EU, especially with initiatives like the upcoming Soil Monitoring and Resilience Directive.
+Assessments will provide critical data to support adaptive management practices that optimise soil health enhancing competitiveness and resilience.

+Soil analyses are subject to variabilities arising from sampling methods, handling and transport of soil samples, variations in laboratory equipment and calibration, lack of standardised testing methods, human error, and the natural variability of soil properties.
+Moreover, farmers and land managers usually lack a comprehensive understanding of soil health indicators.
+This undermines their ability to accurately interpret soil analysis results and implement effective interventions, like adjusting fertilisation practices or crop rotation strategies.
+Limited training in proper sampling techniques and the use of modern diagnostic tools further hinders their ability to make informed decisions and manage soil health effectively.
+To address these gaps, it is essential to implement rigorous protocols and training for laboratory personnel, as well as enhance farmers’ and land managers’ decision-making capabilities.

+Reliable soil data is also crucial as it underpins models predicting future soil health scenarios, supports the formulation of evidence-based policies and enhances decision-making processes for sustainable land management.

-Scope: Proposals should:
+Proposals should:

-organise networking and capacity-building activities to equip stakeholders with practical tools and skills to improve soil data quality;
+organise networking and capacity-building activities to equip stakeholders, mainly land managers, laboratory personnel and advisors, with practical tools and skills to improve soil data quality and soil data interpretation;

-develop and promote (standardized) methods and protocols for soil sampling ( timing, depth, tools, representativity, uncertainties).and analysis (equipment, calibrations, inter-comparisons, uncertainties);
+compile and promote (standardised) methods and protocols for soil sampling ( timing, depth, tools, representativeness, uncertainties), soil analysis (equipment, calibrations, inter-comparisons, uncertainties), and for the design of soil health monitoring programmes;

 facilitate and promote the integration of soil data, datasets and databases from different sources and methods allowing for the combination of results from direct sampling, proximal and remote sensing and other state-of-the-art methodologies;

-promote or develop practical tools (such as guides, apps) on soil analysis and monitoring: indicators, sampling and analysis methods, data management and analysis, interpretation of results... with emphasis on new methods and technologies;
+identify and promote existing (and, if missing, develop) practical tools (such as guides or apps) on soil analysis and monitoring: indicators, sampling and analysis methods, data management and analysis, interpretation of results, etc., based on solid scientific expertise with emphasis on new methods and technologies;

-conduct activities, such as case studies or piloting collaborative platforms to explore opportunities and limitations of soil data sharing (privacy, fragmentation, lack of standardization, restricted access policies);
+conduct activities, such as case studies or piloting collaborative platforms to explore opportunities and limitations of soil data sharing (privacy, fragmentation, lack of standardisation and reference framework, IPRs, interoperability, restricted access policies);

-engage with relevant standardisation bodies to ensure that standards meet the needs of stakeholders and align with existing regulations and standards.
+actively interact or collaborate with relevant standardisation bodies establishing communication and cooperation to ensure that the standards being developed or applied meet the needs of stakeholders and align with existing regulations.

-HORIZON-MISS-2026-05-SOIL-04: Boosting EU competitiveness: advancing food system transformation through innovative soil health solutions